welovedevs/sitemap-webpack-plugin/README.md

     npm install sitemap-webpack-plugin --save-dev

+For webpack 4, use version 0.6 or greater.
+For webpack <= 3, use version 0.5.x.

 ## Usage

 Add to your webpack config -- see below for examples.
 The plugin signature is: